yuxuanxc/tp/docs/DeveloperGuide.md

    3. Test case: `find-itinerary`<br>
       Expected: No itinerary is found.
 Error details shown in the status message.

+### F16 Adding an attraction into itinerary (Yeh Yu Chun)

+1. Adding an attraction into an itinerary

+    1. Prerequisites: <br>
+        * At least 1 attraction in attractions lists.
+        * At least 1 itinerary in itineraries lists.
+        * An Itinerary must be selected using the `select-itinerary 1` command.

+    2. Test case: `add-itinerary-attraction 1 day/1 st/1000 et/1400`
+        1. Scenario 1: First attraction of day 1 also happened somewhere between 1000H - 1400H. <br>
+        Expected: Error message warning of timing clash between the 2 attractions.

+        2. Scenario 2: Day 1 of itinerary between 1000H - 1400H is empty. <br>
+        Expected: Adds attraction into the selected itinerary.
+Details of the added attraction shown in the status message.

+    3. Test case: `add-itinerary-attraction` <br>
+        Expected: No attraction added.
+Error details shown in the status message.

+    3. Other incorrect add itinerary attraction commands to try:
+        * Missing compulsory fields (e.g. missing end time): `add-itinerary-attraction 1 day/1 st/1000` <br>
+        Expected: Similar to 3.
+        * Invalid format for fields (e.g. not a valid time): `add-itinerary-attraction 1 day/1 st/1000 et/2400` <br>
+        Expected: Similar to 3.

+### F17 Editing an attraction in an itinerary (Yeh Yu Chun)

+1. Editing an existing attraction in an itinerary.

+    1. Prerequisites: Same as F16.

+    2. Test case: `edit-itinerary-attraction 1 day/1 op/1000-1100` <br>
+        Expected: Change the opening time of the first attraction in the selected itinerary to `1000-1100`.

+    3. Test case: `edit-itinerary-attraction 2 day`
+        Expected: No attraction edited.
+Error details shown in the error message.

+    4. Other incorrect edit itinerary attraction commands to try:
+        * Missing fields: `edit-itinerary-attraction 2 day/3 `
+        Expected: Similar to 3.
+        * Invalid format (e.g. invalid opening time format): `edit-itinerary-attraction 1 day/1 op/1200 to 1300` <br>
+        Expected: Similar to 3.
+        * No change in fields: `edit-itinerary-attraction 1 day/2 st/1000` when the start time is already `1000` <br>
+        Expected: Similar to 3.

+### F18 Deleting an attraction from an itinerary (Yeh Yu Chun)

+1. Deleting an attraction in an itinerary.

+    1. Prerequisites: Same as F16.

+    2. Test case: `delete-itinerary-attraction 1 day/2` <br>
+        Expected: Deletes first attraction of day 1 is deleted from the itinerary.

+    3. Other incorrect delete commands to try:
+    * Missing index: `delete-itinerary-attraction day/2` <br>
+    Expected: No attraction deleted.
+Error details shown in the error message.
+    * Invalid index: `delete-itinerary-attraction NaN day/2`
+    Expected: Similar to previous.
+    * Missing day: `delete-itinerary-attraction 1` <br>
+    Expected: Similar to previous.
+    * Invalid day: `delete-itinerary-attraction 1 day/NaN `
+    Expected: Similar to previous.

+### F19 Viewing help (Yeh Yu Chun)
+1. Viewing help

+    1. Prerequisites: NIL

+    2. Test case: `help` <br>
+        Expected: TrackPad shows a dialog box with a working url to TrackPad's online user guide.

+    3. Test case: `help uselessString` <br>
+        Expected: TrackPad still shows a dialog box, ignores the extra string after help.

 ### F20 Exiting the program (Robin)

 1. Exits and shutdowns the program